Automation in warehousing

 However, there’s a wide array of technologies to choose from, so business owners need to find those technologies that improve efficiency, streamline operations, reduce costs, and ensure that goods and materials flow effortlessly.

-So, let us look at types of automation and some of the most common technologies used to automate warehouse tasks.
+Let us look at types of automation and some of the most common technologies used to automate warehouse tasks.

 Types of automation

-There are two types of automation: process automation and physical automation.
+There are two types of automation:

-Process automation is mostly about gathering information and moving it around.
+Process automation is about gathering information and moving it around.
 It automates the daily tasks of collecting information and centralizing it so that it can be easily accessed by everyone.
 For example, the data entered by a staff member while picking an item can be stored in a common database along with information related to the item’s order and shipping details.
 If another worker needs to check whether the right item was sent, having the picking data at hand makes the process more reliable and less time-consuming.

 Physical automation, on the other hand, is about moving physical objects.
 It uses a range of simple and complex robots to reduce the amount of time that warehouse staff spend picking up and carrying items, allowing faster and more consistent picking and packing.
-Now let’s get into the details and find out how these types of automation have an impact at different levels within an organization:
+Now let’s get into the details and find out how these types of automation have an impact at different levels within an organization.

-Process automation can be further divided into:
+Process automation can be further divided into,